also available in 2018

 As the degree shares a common first- and second-year with the BSc and Lancaster-based MChem programmes, there is flexibility to switch between programmes once you are in Lancaster (subject to academic requirements).

-Required Subjects A level grade AA including Chemistry and a further science from; Biology, Computing, Environmental Science, Geography, Human Biology, Information Technology, Mathematics, Physics or Psychology.
+Required Subjects A level grade AB in Chemistry and a further science from; Biology, Computing, Environmental Science, Geography, Human Biology, Information Technology, Mathematics, Physics or Psychology.

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.

-International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects including Chemistry and a further science subject at HL grade 6
+International Baccalaureate 32 points overall with 16 points from the best 3 Higher Level subjects including 6 in Chemistry HL and 6 in a further HL science subject

 We welcome applications from students with a range of alternative UK and international qualifications, including combinations of qualification.
 Further guidance on admission to the University, including other qualifications that we accept, frequently asked questions and information on applying, can be found on our general admissions webpages.